Why choose coping strategies like tutoring when remediation is possible?

-Reading is a language skill – spoken language in a visual format and so it requires spoken language dexterity to at first decode, then to understand language structures and vocabulary.
-Furthermore, for the first ten plus years of life the vast, vast majority of learning is oral –listening to the world around you as a baby, being taught by your parents and then educators.
+Most learning is spoken.
+Reading is a language skill – it’s spoken language in a visual format.
+Decoding requires language dexterity, an understanding of language structures and vocabulary, then the ability to extract meaning.
+Furthermore, for the first ten plus years of life the vast, vast majority of learning is oral — listening to the world around you as a baby, then taking in verbal instructions from parents and educators.

 Changing how the brain learns requires buying into the idea that learning is not fixed, that brain function is not fixed.

 This should not be a big leap.
 Think about how people stroke rehabilitation – that’s the brain having to reinvent itself after functioning cells die.

 In fact, there is an overwhelming and rapidly expanding body of evidence that brains need not be trapped in faulty learning mechanisms.
 Brains are capable of change.
 This is brain plasticity, one of the great scientific discoveries of the last two decades and yet really, despite is great message of hope for all children with any kind of learning glitch, it is still largely ignored by educators and parents as a response to children with learning delays.